jeremygradisher/maps-sandbox/README.md

 #Maps Sandox
+Got rid of some vulnerabilities 01/05/2020
+THis is where the mapping with Leaflet started.
 Sandbox using Leaflet and leaflet.draw to create Maps/Areas This was rebuilt from https://github.com/jeremygradisher/leaflet-sandbox which was basically markers as opposed to areas.